Patrick Hartson began his cello career at the age of seven, when he began

 such as Emmanuel Ax.

-Patrick is a recent graduate from Western Michigan University, where he earned
+Patrick graduated from Western Michigan University, where he earned

 his Bachelor of Music degree in Cello Performance under Professor Bruce Uchimura.